BPCI-Robotics/notebook-24-25/notebook.md

 From what we learned from the competition, we formulated an action plan for how we would improve the robot.
 Actually, we would rebuild the entire robot from scratch, as we are going to replace our drivetrain motors.
 The design seemed fundamentally flawed anyway, so rebuilding from scratch would allow us to fully realize our vision for a competitive robot.
 This would be the one that brings us from being a lower-mid team to a higher-mid, nearly good team.

 # Feb Competition
+On February 2nd, we went to a city qualifier, where our alliance placed second, only getting defeated in the final match.
+We also placed second in skills.
+This was far more successful than we had ever been before.
+Our hard work paid off, and we realized that we learned something.
+What factors led to this success, and what can we learn from this?

 ## Eye of Rah
 Eye of Rah is a robot on an aluminium drivetrain.
 It has six 600 RPM motors and is geared down to a speed of 360 RPM on 3.25" wheels.
 We are building this robot for the February qualifiers.
 We want it the best we can, of course, but we are always limited on time, so we are not being as ambitious as we would usually be.